frostney/my-tech-stack/README.md

 * Hapi.js
 * Expressjs

-I like to create micro services if possible
+I like to create micro services if possible and have a Hapi.js-powered proxy that binds them all together.
+Usually, I go with Hapi.js when deciding to create Node.js-powered backends as it reduces the amount of boilerplate I need to write and I like the configuration-heavy approach.

 ## Web/Frontend
 *Language:* JavaScript